datoviz/datoviz/README.md

 - A Vulkan-capable graphics chipset (either integrated or dedicated graphics process unit)
 - Python and NumPy

-_Note_: Since Datoviz v0.2, you no longer need to install the Vulkan SDK or to manually build the library.
+_Note_: You no longer need to install the Vulkan SDK or to manually build the library.
+Precompiled wheels for Linux, Windows, and macOS have been uploaded to PyPI.

 ```bash